Joaquín de la Pezuela, 1st Marquess of Viluma: Coup and deposition

 Relations between Viceroy de la Pezuela and his second in command, Lieutenant General José de la Serna deteriorated fast because De la Pezuela was an absolutist while de la Serna was a liberal.
 De la Serna finally asked to be relieved of command so that he could retire to Spain.
-Permission was received in May 1819, and in September, de la Serna resigned the command of the army to General José Canterac.
+Permission was received in May 1819, and in September, de la Serna resigned the command of the army to General José de Canterac.
 De la Serna had partisans in Lima, and upon his arrival there they demonstrated in favor of his remaining in Peru to face the threatened invasion of General José de San Martín from Chile.
 De la Pezuela agreed to promote de la Serna to lieutenant general and name him president of a council of war.

 San Martin landed in Pisco, on September 8, 1820.
 De la Serna, through secret negotiations, was named commander-in-chief of the army gathered at Aznapuquio to protect the capital against San Martin's advance.
 He was ordered by the viceroy to march to Chancay.
 On January 29, 1821, the principal officers of the camp, partisans of de la Serna, petitioned Viceroy de la Pezuela to resign in favor of de la Serna.
 De la Pezuela refused and ordered de la Serna to subdue the mutiny, but de la Serna claimed to be unable to do so.
 The viceroy, seeing his authority evaporate, turned over the executive power on the evening of the same day.
 Later, the results of this coup were recognized by Spain.